rmloveland/intro-algos-with-scheme/code/notes.md

 ### JScheme 7.2

-Note: You must load `define-syntax` into JScheme as follows before loading modules.
+Note: You must load support for R5RS `define-syntax` into JScheme as follows before you can use `LOAD-MODULE`.

     (use-module "elf/basic.scm")
     (use-module "elf/mbe.scm")